 Navigating the job market is a job in and of itself for both the employer and the job seeker.
 When determining if a role or applicant is right for you or your business, weighing the total compensation is very important.
 If the employer doesn’t offer a competitive salary then quality applicants aren’t likely to accept, which is costing the business money and both it and the applicants a lot of needless time.

 Mira offers employers benefits that can help any business stand out, especially if the offered salary isn’t as competitive as you’d like.
-With access to affordable urgent care visits, discounted prescriptions, preventative screenings, and even discounted gym memberships, you can be competitive even if your salary offering isn’t.
-Sign up today for as little as $45 per employee per month.
+With a member membership, your employees get access to a whole host of health benefits such as affordable primary care, behavioral health, urgent care visits, discounted prescriptions, preventative screenings, and even discounted gym memberships.
+Sign up today for as little as $25 per employee per month.

 Why is Salary Comparison Important?

 Searching for jobs, dispensing resumes, and preparing for interviews are crucial steps in not only finding a competitive job but being a competitive candidate.
 If you don’t do your research on what the market rate is for the job you’re either interviewing for or looking to get yourself, you’re doing a disservice to the business.
 You need to make sure that the pay is something that will work for you and the business, based on what each has as needs.